-In addition to full-time internships, students also have the opportunity to conduct independent research and present their findings at professional conferences.
-Our students get involved in community service programs locally and nationally, which gives them the chance to expand their professional network to new areas.
+In addition to full-time internships, you will also have the opportunity to conduct independent research and present your findings at professional conferences.
+Our students also get involved in community service programs locally and nationally, which gives you other chances to expand your professional network to new areas.

-After completing their degree, students are eligible to take the Massachusetts exam to become a licensed social worker.
+After completing your degree, you will be eligible to take the Massachusetts exam to become a licensed social worker.
 The majority of our graduates secure jobs in social work upon — or before — graduation.
 Many of our graduates choose to continue their education and complete a master’s degree.